containers/podman/docs/source/markdown/podman-push.1.md

 #### **--remove-signatures**

 Discard any pre-existing signatures in the image.
-(Not available for remote commands)
+(This option is not available with the remote Podman client)

 #### **--sign-by**=*key*

 Add a signature at the destination using the specified key.
-(Not available for remote commands)
+(This option is not available with the remote Podman client)

 #### **--tls-verify**=*true|false*